AdaCore/learn/courses/intro-to-ada/chapters/contracts.rst

 Before we get to our next example, let's briefly discuss quantified expressions, which are quite useful in concisely writing pre- and postconditions.
-Quantified expressions return a Boolean value indicating whether elements of an array or container matches the expected condition.
+Quantified expressions return a Boolean value indicating whether elements of an array or container match the expected condition.
 They have the form: :ada:`(for all I in A'Range => <condition on A(I)>`, where :ada:`A` is an array and :ada:`I` is an index.
-Quantified expressions using :ada:`for all` check whether the condition of true for every element.
+Quantified expressions using :ada:`for all` check whether the condition is true for every element.
 For example:

 .. code:: ada